robbintt/outlines/praxes/exercise-heart-rate-reference.md

 ## Reserve Heart Rate

-You can get a more accurate picture by using the 'reserve heart rate' method from [The May Clinic]().
+You can get a more accurate picture by using the 'reserve heart rate' method from [The Mayo Clinic](https://www.mayoclinic.org/healthy-lifestyle/fitness/in-depth/exercise-intensity/art-20046887).

 Your reserve heart rate is: Maximum Heart Rate - Resting Heart Rate